-The book compares a set of 10 pairs of companies over a timeframe of over 20 years to demonstrate what choices do the same companies make to become great.
-The great ones (10Xers) were not lead by visionaries, they were not more innovative, they did not try to move too fast, and they were not luckier ones either.
+The book compares a set of 10 pairs of companies over a timeframe of over 20 years to demonstrate what choices the same companies make to become great.
+The great ones (10Xers) were not led by visionaries, they were not more innovative, they did not try to move too fast, and they were not luckier ones either.

 Characteristics of great companies

 - Fanatic discipline

 Great companies aim for consistent growth.
 They aim for marathons, not sprints.
 They not only try to maintain their velocity in an adverse environment but also try hard not to over-reach (and exhaust) themselves in favorable conditions.
-Southwest started service in ~4 new cities every year, Intel aimed for doubling the transistor count every 18 months, and Progressive Insurance aimed for 96% combined ratio.
+Southwest started service in ~4 new cities every year, Intel aimed for double the transistor count every 18 months, and Progressive Insurance aimed for a 96% combined ratio.
 Just having good intentions don’t count, only good outcomes matter.

 - Empirical creativity

 Great companies try a lot of small things (low cost, low risk, low distraction) first before committing themselves to a new direction.
 They aim with bullets and then after hitting the target fire cannonballs along that trajectory.
 Southwest copied PSA’s model of no-frills low-cost airlines.
 PSA shoot itself in the foot by heavily investing in the fly-drive-sleep model which failed miserably.
 Microsoft supported and believed in OS/2’s success but had a small team that worked on Windows on the side.
 OS/2 failed and Windows won.
 Steve Jobs started with only two retail stores for Apple and then iterated on them till they were perfected for replication.
 The invention of the iPod was a bullet in itself, which Apple never expected to become so dominant in the longer run.

 - Productive Paranoia